samithShetty/EpicGamesMegaJam-2023/README.md

 ## Mechanic Spotlight - Input Playback
 One of the core mechanics of the game was an input recording and playback system, which enabled the AI to recreate the exact actions that the user took.
-This was necessary in order to sell the *Time Travelling* effect and was how we opted to interpret the theme
+This was necessary in order to sell the *Time Travelling* effect and was how we opted to interpret the theme.

 ![waroboros](https://github.com/samithShetty/EpicGamesMegaJam-2023/assets/71335825/d3c1ccdd-30fe-4966-b691-225d3a07edb6)

+What you see above is a Player and an AI, which is mimicing the players movements and actions on a delay.
+In the full game prototype, the number of enemies steadily increase, turning the game into a bullet hell